atomix/atomix-controller/README.md

 The Atomix controller provides two custom Kubernetes controllers for managing partition groups and partitions.
-When a partition group is created via the Atomix controller API, the Atomix controller creates a `PartitionGroup` resource, and the remainder of the deployment process is managed by custom Kubernetes controllers.
-The `PartitionGroup` controller creates a set of `Partition` resources from the `PartitionGroup`, and the `Partition` controller creates `StatefulSet` resources, `Service`s, and other resources necessary to run the protocol specified by the `PartitionGroup` configuration.
+When a partition group is created via the Atomix controller API, the Atomix controller creates a `PartitionSet` resource, and the remainder of the deployment process is managed by custom Kubernetes controllers.
+The `PartitionSet` controller creates a set of `Partition` resources from the `PartitionSet`, and the `Partition` controller creates `StatefulSet` resources, `Service`s, and other resources necessary to run the protocol specified by the `PartitionSet` configuration.

 ![Custom Resources](https://i.imgur.com/mbiTCI6.png)

 ### The control loop

-When a `PartitionGroup` is created, the k8s partition group controller will create a `Service` for the partition group:
+When a `PartitionSet` is created, the k8s partition group controller will create a `Service` for the partition group:

 ```bash